 Why should you keep an eye on Kevin’s content?

 Kevin shares his hands-on experience on hiring and managing sales team, strategies, tips and tricks on improving sales and hitting quotas.
-Wit, humour and honesty speak through each post on LinkedIn.
+Wit, humor and honesty speak through each post on LinkedIn.

 Meet Kevin at Rainmaker 2019.